patrikx3/tools/README.md

-p3x ncu -a # updates recursive all packages p3x git pull # recursive pull every folder p3x git push # recursive push every folder
+p3x ncu -a # updates recursive all packages p3x git pull # recursive pull every folder p3x git push # recursive push every folder p3x git renew|truncate # remote all commits, from #1231 commit to #1
 ```

 If you want the commands is serials, add the ```-s``` or ```--serial``` flag, otherwise all ```async```.